ZacharyDuBois/Fluid-MC-Stats/Troubleshooting.md

-# Troubleshooting.md
+# TROUBLESHOOTING.md

-If you are having problems with Fluid MC Stats, please go though this list before you make a issue about it.
+PLEASE: Go through this file *before* opening an issue about it.

 ### Division by zero